-Greenhouse gas emissions are causing global warming.
-Global warming or Climate Change, with rising temperatures and sea levels, is a threat we are facing and that we need to do something about.
+Greenhouse gas emissions are causing climate change.
+Climate change, with rising temperatures and sea levels, is a threat we are facing and that we need to do something about.

-One way of slowing down global warming is to switch from fossil to sustainable bio-based and renewable resources.
+One way of slowing down climate change is to switch from fossil to sustainable, bio-based and renewable resources or maybe even better to recycled materials, which already exists in our systems today.
 Bio-based raw materials are derived from living organisms such as different types of crops, wood, and algae.
-Renewable is a word used for both raw material and energy.
-All bio-based raw materials are also renewable, but renewable sources can be more things, like the sun, with solar energy, wind, and water.
+Renewable is a word used for both raw materials and energy.
+All bio-based raw materials are also renewable, but renewable sources can be a number of things, such as the sun, wind and water.

 But why is it better to use bio-based and renewable sources than the fossil ones?
 All living organisms, like the ones mentioned above, use photosynthesis to grow and develop.
-Photosynthesis is a process where the organism uses CO2from the air to build up its constituent biomass.
+Photosynthesis is a process where the organism uses CO2 from the air to build up its constituent biomass.
 By doing so, CO2 is taken from the atmosphere and “stored” in the organisms.
-When the organism, like a tree, is then later used as a raw material and at the end of life burned or degraded this “stored” carbon is released as CO2back to the atmosphere.
-This means there is less net addition of CO2to the atmosphere when a bio-based material is used compared to a fossil one.
+When the organism, like a tree, is then later used as a raw material, and at the end of life burned or degraded, this “stored” carbon is released as CO2 in the atmosphere.
+This means there is less net addition of CO2 to the atmosphere, when a bio-based material is used compared to a fossil one.
 Of course, there can be CO2-emissions connected to other steps in the cultivation, production, and transport of the biomass.
-When shifting away from fossil raw materials, it is crucial that this is made sustainably.
+When shifting away from fossil raw materials, it is crucial that this is made sustainably, in every step.

 Carbon footprint is the amount of greenhouse gases like CO2

 that are emitted into the atmosphere connected to e.g. a particular product, or activity.
 The carbon footprint is expressed in CO2

 equivalents and equals the CO2